Bangin Hangins

 Pepe and Sams wedding featured here: Hello May Wedding Photographer

-I reckon Bangin Hangins would look bloody ripper draped all around The Deck at Circa.
+We reckon Bangin Hangins would look bloody ripper draped all around The Deck at Circa.

 Want photos as edgy as these installations?
 Check out what you can get on Kodak by heading here: film wedding photographer.